-- 1. Exams (35%)
+- 1. Exams (5 total exams) (35%)

 - a.
-The lowest score of the unit tests will be dropped
+Requires LockDown Browser

 - b.
-Requires LockDown Browser
+Lowest exam score will be "dropped" from the overall grade.

-- 2. Online Homework Assignments (20%)
+- 2. Lab Quizzes (10%)

-- 3. Journal Submissions (25%)
+- 3. Lab Reports (25%)

-- 4. Discussion Board (20%)
+- 4. Online Activities (30%)

 Student grades will be kept in a D2L grade book.
 Students can access their grades anytime throughout the semester.
 Grades are calculated as a running total throughout the semester, meaning as new assignments are added you will see the grade change to include the new assignment in the overall score.
 To periodically calculate your current grade in the course, visit the Grades tab and use the following formula with the fraction numbers you see: